skillrepos/codeium-basics/labs.md

 ![Answer to latest K8s version](./images/cb28.png?raw=true "Answer to latest K8s version")

 8. We can at least ask Codeium how to determine the current version of Kubernetes.
+(It may have also told us in the output from the last command.)
 Enter the following in the Chat interface.

 ```
 How do I determine the current version of Kubernetes?